My Abuse Story

 What Has Helped Me

-My husband has helped me so much to recognize when I am continuing unhealthy behavior patterns that stem from the abuse in my life.
+My support system has helped me so much to recognize when I am expressing unhealthy behavior patterns that stem from the abuse in my life.

 This has helped me to be more aware of myself in order to make the proper changes.